egustavsson/long-read_scripts/README.md

 ### LengthFilterFQ.sh

-`LengthFilterFQ.sh` This script is used to filter FASTQ files based on minimum and maximum read length.
+`LengthFilterFQ.sh` is used to filter FASTQ files based on minimum and maximum read length.

 Usage:
 ```